 So far all had gone well, the only unfortunate episode being the mining of the Force 'A' destroyer Gallant.
 The damaged destroyer was towed by the destroyer Mohawk to Malta, where it was later bombed and had to be run aground, the wreck being cannibalised for spares.

 But Geisler’s X Fliegerkorps, an experienced anti-shipping formation now operating from air bases in Sicily, was now operational in the Mediterranean.
-Force 'A' had been shadowed continuously since sailing from Alexandria and, during the afternoon of 10 January there developed heavy dive-bombing attacks by German aircraft, in the form of Junkers Ju 87 and Ju 88 machines, assisted by Italian low-level torpedo attackers and high-level bombers.
+Force 'A' had been shadowed continuously since sailing from Alexandria and, during the afternoon of 10 January there developed heavy dive-bombing attacks by German aircraft, in the form of Junkers Ju 87 single-engined and Ju 88 twin-engined machines, assisted by Italian low-level torpedo attackers and high-level bombers.
 It was only the Germans who were effective: they concentrated on the carrier Illustrious, which quickly received six hits from heavy bombs and three very near misses.
 It is probable that only her armoured flight deck saved the carrier from destruction, but the ship was nonetheless severely damaged and limped into Malta after dark only with great difficulty.

 The attack on Illustrious also saw the Axis air forces score one bomb hit on the battleship Warspite.

 Departing Malta on 11 January, Force 'B' was met by more air attacks.
 The Ju 87 dive-bombers of the II/Stukageschwader 2 landed one bomb, which failed to detonate, on the cruiser Gloucester, but damaged the cruiser Southampton so severely that it had to be abandoned during the evening before being sunk by a pair of torpedoes from the cruiser Orion.
-On 12 January the cruisers Gloucester, Orion and Perth, with their destroyers, meet Force 'A' west of Crete together with Rear Admiral H. B. Rawlings’s force, comprising the battleship Barham, fleet carrier Eagle, cruiser Ajax and a number of destroyers, which had sailed from Alexandria for a planned raid on Italian targets in the Dodecanese islands group.
+On 12 January the cruisers Gloucester, Orion and Perth, with their destroyers, met Force 'A' to the west of Crete together with Rear Admiral H. B. Rawlings’s force, comprising the battleship Barham, fleet carrier Eagle, cruiser Ajax and a number of destroyers, which had sailed from Alexandria for a planned raid on Italian targets in the Dodecanese islands group.
 This plan now had to be abandoned as a result of bad weather.

 Between 14 and 18 January the elements of the Mediterranean Fleet returned to Alexandria.
 Though the object of the operation had been accomplished, as all four of the merchant ships reached their destinations safely, the cost had been heavy and the setback to the Mediterranean Fleet’s control of the central Mediterranean was plain.
 Cunningham at once reported that the key requirement had now become the defeat of the Luftwaffe rather than the checking of the Italian navy.
 More fighter aircraft and anti-aircraft guns were therefore needed in Malta, and more radar-fitted ships in his fleet, and heavy attacks on the Sicilian airfields used by the German and Italian aircraft were also essential.